sinan187/Aimbot-Script/README.md

-# Silentmode Aimbot Script für FiveM
+# Silentmode Aimbot Script for FiveM

-- Ein leistungsstarkes, benutzerfreundliches und konfigurierbares Aimbot-Script für ESX-basierte FiveM-Server – nur für autorisierte Entwickler.
-Dieses Tool bietet eine einfache Menüsteuerung, Echtzeit-Anpassung und ein visuelles FOV-Overlay für präzises Zielen.
+- A powerful, user-friendly, and configurable aimbot script for ESX-based FiveM servers – for authorized developers only.
+This tool features simple menu navigation, real-time customization, and a visual FOV overlay for precise aiming.

 # ⚙️ Features